Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Dialogue/Jailbreak.md

 Texas Freedom steps into the saloon<br>
 MA "<i>gasp</i> <i>El soberano señorita!</i><br>
 TF "Mmmh, just the people I was lookin' for."<br>
 W "What the hell are you doin' here?
-Spit it out, or I'll make your hat into swiss cheese."<br>
+Spit it out, or I'll make your jacket into swiss cheese."<br>
 TF "Now, feller, no need to get uppidy.
 I'm here to exchange a few words, and nothin' else, if you don't mind."<br>
 A "What do you want?"<br>
 TF "I was informed that them Feds were roughin' up some folk back at Snakeflats.
 And I went to investigate myself."<br>
 TF "Seems them Feds got one of your folk.
 And I heard they was gon' uppin' dem lawgiver patrols in der area."<br>
-TF "Those highridin', bootlickin', effeminin' coastal teasippers!"<br>
+TF "Those highridin', bootlickin', effeminin', coastal teasippers!"<br>
 TF "Their fancy au-to-mobiiiles, and their pretty colorful dresses, and their mellow cat-lickity ciders, ain't nothin' but some fairy dust on the trail."<br>
 TF "I ain't gon' let some of them Feds come up to my land here!
 Only thing they gettin' is the lead from my six-shooter!"<br>
 TF takes off his hat politely
 TF "I see that you people are some fine folk.
 I apologize for my transgressions earlier.
 It's the way of the land."<br>
 TF "Any person them Feds hate is good in my books."<br>
 TF "I do be proposin' that we team up, to teach those yellas some manners."<br>
 W "Well I'll be.
-Didn't take you for friendly type."<br>
+Didn't take you for a friendly type."<br>
 TF "Don't get me wrong, it's not about helping you, not strictly speaking."<br>
 TF "I just don't like them Feds up in my business.
 Not out here anyways.
-They can stay in their fancy cities and caaa-feees in the coasts."<br>
+They can stay in their fancy cities and - <i>caaa-feees</i> - in the coasts."<br>
 TF "And I do think thy should help thine neighbor, every once in a while."<br>
 MA "<i>Magnífico!</i> Our rider in white, coming to save us in our time of need!"<br>
 TF "I ain't no white ridah.
 I'm just a rancher, doin' what's right."<br>